prevostc/openblocklabs-mode-tvl-adapters/README.md

 Once you provide the repository, we need to execute the following steps:
 * Check if the repo is funcional, test it for small block list
-* Check if the output is accordingly wwhat we need.
+* Check if the output is accordingly what we need.